Best Android Libraries For The Android App Developers In 2022

 2. Dagger 2

-One of the beautiful things about Dagger 2 is that it heavily relies on compile-time analysis and estimation of dependencies, as well as Java annotation processors.
+One of the beautiful things about Dagger 2 is that it heavily relies on compile-time analysis and estimation of app building and dependencies, as well as Java annotation processors.
 On the other hand, alternative Java dependency injection libraries have drawbacks, including relying on XML, suffering startup performance costs, or encountering run-time dependency validation problems.

 One of the benefits of Dagger 2 is that shared instances can be accessed easily.
 For example, when you declare singletons in Dagger.